ClientSuccess/docs/Usage.md

 ClientSuccess uses event/usage information to provide CSMs and Account Managers with views and insights into customer health.
 This helps CSMs prioritize their time and act proactively to reduce customer churn.

-We currently support two ways of sending event data into ClientSuccess:
+We currently support three ways of sending event data into ClientSuccess:
+> 1. Segment.io
-> 1. Server-Side API
+> 2. Server-Side API
-> 2. JavaScript Tracking Library
+> 3. JavaScript Tracking Library

 ----------
+###Segment.io

+You can use Segment.io to send your usage data to ClientSuccess by simply turning on your destination.
+Documented instructions can be found at https://segment.com/docs/destinations/clientsuccess/

 ###Server-Side API